Phthalates: Production

-Various plants and microorganisms have been reported to naturally produce phthalate esters (endogenous phthalates).
-Biosynthesis is believed to involve a modified Shikimate pathway The extent of this natural production is not fully known, but it may create a background of phthalate pollution.

 Uses

-PVC Plasticisers
+PVC plasticisers

 Between 90 and 95% of all phthalates are used as plasticisers for the production of flexible PVC.
-They were the first commercially important compounds for this role, a historic advantage that has led to them becoming firmly embedded in flexible PVC technology.
+The majority is used in films and cable sheathing.
+Flexible PVC can consist of over 85% plasticizer by mass, however unplasticized PVC (UPVC) should not contain any.
+Pthalates were the first commercially important compounds for this role, a historic advantage that has led to them becoming firmly embedded in flexible PVC technology.
 Among the common plastics, PVC is unique in its acceptance of large amounts of plasticizer with gradual changes in physical properties from a rigid solid to a soft gel.
-Plasticizers, especially phthalates, derived from alcohols with 7-13 carbon atoms occupy a privileged position as general purpose plasticizers, suitable for almost all flexible PVC applications.
+Phthalates derived from alcohols with 7–13 carbon atoms occupy a privileged position as general purpose plasticizers, suitable for almost all flexible PVC applications.
 Phthalates larger than this have limited compatibility in PVC, with di(isotridecyl) phthalate representing the practical upper limit.
-Conversely, plasticizers derived from alcohols with 4-6 carbon atoms are too volatile to be used on their own, but have been used alongside other compounds as secondary plasticizers, where they improve low-temperature flexibility.
-Compounds derived from alcohols with 1-3 carbon atoms are not used as plasticizers in PVC at all, due excessive fuming at processing temperatures (typically 180-210°C).
+Conversely, plasticizers derived from alcohols with 4–6 carbon atoms are too volatile to be used on their own, but have been used alongside other compounds as secondary plasticizers, where they improve low-temperature flexibility.
+Compounds derived from alcohols with 1–3 carbon atoms are not used as plasticizers in PVC at all, due to excessive fuming at processing temperatures (typically 180–210 °C).